thomann061/fmrest/README.md

 ### Prerequisites

-You will need to install Filemaker Server 17 and enable the Data API.
+You will need Filemaker Server 18 and enable the Data API.
 There is plenty of online documentation describing how to do this.
-To do my testing I modified some rules to not require https on Microsoft's IIS server.

 I have also supplied my testing file - db.fmp12.

 ## Running the tests